-*8yrs & under 10:15 - 10:45am
+8 years & under 10:15 - 10:45am

-*Speedy Sixers If a lot of swimmers, M/W/F 5:00—5:30, otherwise with 8 & unders
+Speedy Sixers 10:25-10:50am

 * Swimmers need to be able to swim a full length of the pool in order to be on the team.
 Swimmers will be evaluated during the first week of practice.
 By the end of the first week of practice, the coaches will determine if the swimmers need any further swimming development and would benefit from swim lessons.